Additional Rules for Riders

 The following is prohibited:

-- Eating, drinking or open food and drink containers on bus
+- Eating, drinking or open food and drink containers in the bus

 - No collapsible drink containers.
 Drink containers must have twist off cap or secure lid.